nivetharajaa/19AI307_JAVA/Module-04/DAY-5/README.md

 ![438026835-dd258499-d8e9-427a-97a0-9157d4055a30](https://github.com/user-attachments/assets/eec7963a-b392-4d04-a295-2bccf8d15763)

 ## RESULT:
-Thus, the  java program was successfully demonstrates the use of a parameterized constructor to initialize class fields.
+Thus, the java program was successfully parameterized constructor in the Laptop class given below that initializes the brand , price class field with the string "Apple" and 42500.75.